Gleason-Shane/Gleason-Shane/README.md

 - 👋 Hello, I’m Shane Gleason.
 Pronouns: He/Him

-- 👀 I am currently searching for data analyst and database administration roles near Carlisle, PA. 👀
+- 👀 I'll be relocating soon, and am currently searching for data analyst and database administration roles near Mt Gretna, PA. 👀

 - 📫 You can reach me at gleasonshane32@gmail.com or
   reach out over LinkedIn - https://www.linkedin.com/in/shane-gleason/